AyrA/LegacyServices/Docs/Chargen.19.md

 	"LineLimit": 1e6,
 	//Delay individual lines by the given number of milliseconds.
 Zero indicates no delay "LineDelay": 100,
-	//Apply the delay accross all connected clients rather than individually "GlobalDelay": false,
+	//Apply the delay accross all connected clients rather than individually (more clients = more delay) "GlobalDelay": false,
 	//Speedtest mode.
 Sends multiple lines at once.
 Cannot be used together with LineDelay or GlobalDelay.
 LineLimit works but will only be accurate to a block boundary
 	"SpeedTest": false